rithikasilva/b.log-/content/Public Knowledge Base/The Art of Coding/The Little Things.md

 title: The Little Things
 date: 2024-01-22
 ---
-In doing anything for extended periods of time, your pick up a few tips and tricks.
+In doing anything for extended periods of time, you pick up a few tips and tricks.
 You can judge me all you want for what I may have learned too late, or that the way I do things isn't actually the best.
 I don't care.

 Listed below are tips, tricks, and settings.
 Everything is subjective (but you can still be wrong).
 Most of my settings and keybindings can be found in my [dotfiles repo](https://github.com/rithikasilva/.dotfiles).